thh32/Protologger/README.md

 ## MAG datasets

 We always aim to expand the MAG database used within Protologger.
-If there is an additional dataset you wish included, please <a href="admin@protologger.de">contact us</a>
+If there is an additional dataset you wish included, please contact us at; admin@protologger.de

 The list of currently included datasets (numbers represent Bacterial and Archaeal numbers) is as follows;